Argennon-Project/ADAGs/test/README.md

 Unit tests can be run using truffle suit.
-To run unit test by truffle suit follow these steps:
+To run unit tests by truffle follow these steps:

 Use truffle to initialize a new project:

     cd MyProject
     truffle init

-Install OpenZeppelin in your new project
+Install OpenZeppelin in your new project:

     npm init -y
     npm install --save-exact openzeppelin-solidity